ProjectKorra/ProjectKorraWiki/.github/ISSUE_TEMPLATE/function-issue.md

 **Expected behavior**

-A clear and concise description of what you expected to happen.
+Include a clear and concise description of what you expected to happen.

 **Screenshots**